 - If you have open wounds or new surgical scars, infectious skin conditions or the flu, you should avoid visiting a sauna.

-- Usually people avoid talking in a sauna.
+- Usually, people avoid talking in a sauna.
 This time is meant to relax and focus on your breathing.
-To truly enjoy the benefits of sauna and make the most of it, you should do the same.
+To truly enjoy the benefits of a sauna and make the most of it, you should do the same.

 If you are going to a spa or health resort, or if you have been invited to someone’s private sauna, you should feel free to call ahead and get all your questions answered.